danvk/Stanford-CS-242-Programming-Languages/hw2/README.md

 KeyboardInterrupt
 ```

 So `ski_eval.py` was spending all its time formatting SKI expressions.
 I'd set it up this way as a cheap "deep equals" for the last homework.
-But since we're not concerned with infinite loops here, I was able to rewrite it to use reference equality for a dramatic speedup.
+But since we're not concerned with infinite loops here, I [was able to rewrite it][rewrite] to use reference equality for a dramatic speedup.
 Still not fast, but better!

+I'm able to run `problem.ski` in ~5 minutes.

 - `is_zero` is straightforward
 - `len`